Dermott Brereton

+Dermott Hugh Brereton (born 19 August 1964) is a former Australian rules footballer who played for the Hawthorn Football Club, Sydney Swans and Collingwood Football Club in the Australian Football League (AFL).

+Born to Irish immigrant parents, Brereton is regarded as one of the key members of Hawthorn's era of dominance in the 1980s.
+A centre half-forward with strong marking skills and a reliable kick for goal, Brereton was renowned for his flamboyant style and rugged on-field conduct, which resulted in frequent visits to the Tribunal.
+He also represented Victoria in State of Origin matches, and both played for and coached Australia in the International Rules Series.
+He was recognised for his on-field achievements when he was inducted into the Australian Football Hall of Fame in 1999.
+He has since become a respected member of the football media, working for various TV and radio stations in Melbourne covering the AFL as a commentator and analyst.

+Early years and family

+Brereton's parents, Dermott Joseph Brereton and Jean Nancy Austin, were both born in Dublin and emigrated to Australia.
+Dermott arrived in 1958 and Jean a year later.
+They had three sons.

+In an article published by the Herald Sun in 2010, Brereton revealed to journalist Mark Robinson about his father's dark past, cocaine addiction and 1993 suicide.
+Dermott's brother Paul also suicided.
+(He has another brother, David.)
+Brereton revealed the physical abuse he suffered from his father, who was himself abused by the Christian Brothers.

 VFL/AFL career

 Hawthorn (1982–1992)

 Dermott Brereton featured on the cover of the Inside the Battle of '89 DVD in a memorable-moment pose after recovering from a solid Mark Yeates shirtfront.
 Brereton, nicknamed "The Kid", played most of his career (189 games and 427 goals) in the centre half forward position at the Hawthorn Football Club, where he formed part of a potent forward line that included champion players such as Jason Dunstall.
 His debut was against North Melbourne in the 1982 finals series—he kicked five goals and assisted in a few more.

-While he played the game he had a reputation as a tough man, and as a big game performer was an important player in a number of Hawthorn's grand final teams during the 1980s (including premierships in 1983, 1986, 1988, 1989 and 1991).
+Brereton had a reputation as a tough player, and as a big-game performer was an important player in a number of Hawthorn's grand final teams during the 1980s (including premierships in 1983, 1986, 1988, 1989 and 1991).

 Brereton was known for his bustling style and strong marking abilities and off-the-ball scuffles.
 He won Hawthorn's best-and-fairest award in 1985 and was the team's leading goalkicker in the same year.
 He achieved All-Australian status in 1985.

 Having bulked up over his career, Brereton became a football punisher and was known for his aggressive hip-and-shoulder bumps on running players.
 His targeting of other players by this method led to the charging rule being instigated to protect players whose intention was to focus on the ball.